pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

         kubectl label namespaces YOUR-NEW-DEVELOPER-NAMESPACE apps.tanzu.vmware.com/tap-ns=""
         ```

-      - This label tells the namespace provisioner controller to add this namespace to the
+      - This label tells the Namespace Provisioner controller to add this namespace to the
       desired-namespaces ConfigMap.
       - By default, the label’s value can be anything, including "".
       - If required, you can change the default label selector (See Controller section of the